 Some say there's 100 trillion.
 Others claim it's 10,000 trillion.
 The truth is no one exactly knows how many individual ants there are, and there's no realistic estimate.

-What's certain is that there are more than 10,000 known species of ants and a lot more is still waiting to be discovered.
+What's certain is that there are more than 10,000 known species of ants, and a lot more are still waiting to be discovered.

 If the concentration of oxygen in the Earth's atmosphere is higher, ants (and all insects) would be much larger than they are now.